 Decline your offer and withdraw your application

-Am I able to withdraw my application?
+If I change my mind am I able to withdraw my application?

-If you are considering declining your offer do let us know.
+If you are considering withdrawing your offer do let us know.
 We may be able to work through it with you and come to arrangement that means you dont have to withdraw at this time.

 If no options are available we will of course be sad to see you go.
 If your circumstances change in the future you can contact us again to see if your offer can be reinstated, or if you will need to apply again.